nasser/cathoristic-logic/README.md

 Ported from [the original Haskell implementation](https://github.com/RichardEvans/cathoristic-logic/blob/master/README.md) to F# with a ClojureCLR wrapper.
 Much thanks to @vivid-synth for the Haskell guidance.

+### Status

+Still rough, don't use for anything important.
+25/26 of the original tests are passing.

 ### Building

 The F# compiler will issue warnings that you should ignore.
 It should produce `Cathoristic.dll` and `FSharp.Core.dll` in the same directory.